The Salty Koharu Has a Soft Spot for Me: Characters

-A second-year high school student who works part-time at his family's cafe.
+Sōta is a second-year high school student who works part-time at his family's cafe.
 He posts pictures of the cafe on social media, where the cafe's account has over 5,000 followers.
-Koharu has feelings for him.
+Koharu has feelings for him, but he does not realize it.
+His mother died when he was young, and he was raised by his father.